First Alert: Severe Thunderstorm Warnings issued across central North Carolina

-Severe thunderstorm warnings have been issued for many counties in central North Carolina.
+Severe thunderstorm warnings were issued for many counties in central North Carolina on Friday.

 Just before 1:30 p.m., the National Weather Service issued a Severe Thunderstorm Watch for the entire ABC11 viewing area until 11 p.m.